 The S.A.M. buttons probably date from after 1877 when, following the winding back of previous volunteer forces, a new force was established.
 The snippet below shows that the firm supplied the new uniforms in 1878.

 South Australian Register, 16th March 1878 page 7.

 An example with a British backmark can be seen http://www.austbuttonhistory.com/wp-admin/post.php?post=17797&action=edit.

 Cossum dates the design below as c.1886, and the ‘Journal of the Society for Army Historical Research in 1957 dated it 1888.
 At this time a new Militia uniform (with gold instead of silver lace for the officers) was replacing the old Volunteer Military Forces uniforms.
 In 1888 G. & W. Shierlaw won the tender to supply unifortms for the next three years.

 Evening Journal (Adelaide), 24th October 1888 page 3.

 State Library South Australia image#B22008. c.1880

 South Australian Militia Scottish Company

-The first Scottish Company, the no.2 Adelaide Rifles, was formed in 1866.
-The next was the Scottish Company of the S.A.M.F from 1899-1903, then renamed the SA Scottish Infantry until 1912.
+The first Scottish Company, the 2nd Adelaide Rifles, was formed in 1866.
+The next was the Scottish Company of the S.A.M.F from 1899-1903, afterwards renamed the SA Scottish Infantry and lasting until 1912.

 From November 1854, the history of infantry in the colony of South Australia was quite convoluted, with volunteer forces being repeated raised, merged and disbanded.
 From the Diggers History web site ” The constant raising and disbanding of Militia Forces in the early colonial days, was a direct result of the citizen’s reaction to direct threats to their security.
 Their numbers rose and fell as these threats were realized and then subsided.”